-If you are enrolled in an eligible degree or certificate program, or are taking courses to acquire or improve job skills, you may qualify for an American Opportunity or Lifetime Learning Tax Credit.
-Tax credits are based on the amount of qualified tuition and fees, less grants and other tax-free educational assistance and the taxpayer's adjusted gross income.
+If you are enrolled in an eligible degree or certificate program, you may qualify for an American Opportunity or Lifetime Learning Tax Credit.
+Tax credits are based on the amount of qualified tuition and related expenses, less grants and other tax-free educational assistance, and the taxpayer's adjusted gross income.

 IRS Form 1098-T (Tuition Statement)

-If you desire a paper copy of your 1098-T you may request a copy, by emailing email@example.com from your Pacific email address.
-You will need to include your name and student identification number.
-The paper forms will only be mailed to the address currently on file at the time of the request.
+If you desire a paper copy of your Form 1098-T, you may request a copy by sending an email to email@example.com from your u.pacific.edu email address.
+Please ensure to include your name and student identification number in your email request.
+The paper 1098-T forms will only be mailed to the address currently on file at the time of the request.

 For complete information review the IRS' Frequently Asked Questions (FAQ)

-Pacific's sole responsibility regarding the American Opportunity Credit and Lifetime Learning Credit is to furnish Form 1098-T to students incurring tuition and related expenses.
-It is not responsible for, and is prohibited by law, from giving tax advice.
+Pacific's sole responsibility regarding the American Opportunity Credit and Lifetime Learning Credit is to furnish 1098-T forms to students who incurred qualified tuition and related expenses in the reporting year.
+It is not responsible for, and is prohibited, from giving tax advice.
 Taxpayers should contact their tax advisor or the Internal Revenue Service for guidance.